-Africa is a huge continent with a huge variety of landscapes, sceneries, and natural landmarks.
-Nonetheless, Africa still has an undeveloped tourism industry and high costs of traveling in almost every country.
+Africa is a vast continent with a huge variety of landscapes, sceneries, natural wonders, and landmarks.
+Nonetheless, Africa still has an undeveloped tourism industry and high travel costs in almost every country.
 It is still a vastly unexplored continent by travelers, with large stretches of almost untouched nature.

-Yet, some of the most beautiful and impressive natural wonders of the World are located in Africa.
+Yet, some of the most beautiful and impressive natural wonders of the world are located in Africa.
 Some are very well-known, while others are still gaining fame.
-They include powerful waterfalls, deserts, high mountains, canyons, and national parks, but also craters, lakes, and coral reefs.
+They include powerful waterfalls, dry deserts, high mountains, canyons, and national parks, but also craters, lakes, and coral reefs.

 Victoria Falls, Zimbabwe/Zambia border